Agent Brief: Build OpenClaw Fitness Report Connectors for Garmin, WHOOP, Speediance, and More

 Practical build advice

-For a reproducible version, do not depend on a live nutrition API at render time.
+Do not depend on a live nutrition API at render time.
 Use one of:

 - CSV export